 The jury does not review every nomination ULI receives; your nomination is more likely to progress to the jury if you let us know in detail how your nominee meets the criteria below.

-Nominees are not limited to a specific discipline and may include developers, public officials, academics, writers, journalists, researchers, urban planners, and architects, among others.
-The prize may be awarded to a group of individuals representing one body of work, and cannot be awarded posthumously.
+Nominees are not limited to a specific discipline and may include developers, public officials, academics, writers, journalists, researchers, artists, urban planners, and architects, among others.
+The prize cannot be awarded posthumously.
+Nominees do not need to be a ULI member.